 Buyers work out what the business is worth to them

-- Take the example of a computer maintenance business with 10,000 contracts but no profits.
+- Take the example of a IT maintenance business with 10,000 contracts but no profits.
 A larger competitor might offer £100 per contract to buy the business.
-This is because it could merge the two businesses, cut costs and make large profits.
+This is because it could merge the two businesses, cut costs and increase profits.

 9. Intangible elements of business value

-The key source of value of your business may be something that cannot be measured.
+The key source of business value may be something that cannot be measured.